Raccoon-JS/GhostsOfJersey-Devtober/README.md

 <b>Plot</b>: A young married couple died in an accident, only to become ghosts that will fight against the evil Jersey Devil.
 And the husband learns that his spouse had a male soul all along, and they renew their relations one and other in the afterlife.

 </p>

+## Tools I will be using

+- Emacs
+- Vim
+- Krita
+- GNU Image Manipulation Program
+- Audacity

+Design with MX Linux 18.3 and Ubuntu 19.01 (and maybe 19.10).